-First Unitarian Church Exhibit: Architecture of Jamieson Parker Photographs, 1911-circa 1970
+Photographs from First Unitarian Church exhibit on the architecture of Jamieson Parker, 1911-circa 1970

 Overview of the Collection